Showtime! Making A Seismic Impact At Your First Trade Show

 The big problem many booths have is that they can get stuck at the very back of the venue.
 When people come in, by the time they’ve got halfway around, they may not want to venture any further.
 So think about that foot traffic and be very picky about where your location is.

 Promotion is vital in any arena but while you may think that a trade show is all about getting instant custom in person, you may want to prepare for this event beforehand.
 Many trade shows allow businesses to purchase a list of those attending.
 That way, you get a better idea of the demographics of the attendees, but you can also start promoting your presence by emailing, using social media, and getting to the right people.

-You should also remember to call clients.
+You should also remember to.
 Even if you’ve got a good working relationship with the client, it’s likely they will have someone coming to the show so by touching base with them at the event, you are not just looking out for number one, but you are using this trade show as an opportunity to maintain important business relationships.